Traditionally Modern Food

 • Add coconut and almond flakes and let it cool

-• Pulse the onion tomato mixture without water into a coarse mixture
+• Pulse the onion-tomato mixture without water into a coarse mixture

-• Turn on the IP in manual mode and cook for 3 minutes and do quick pressure release
+• Turn on the IP in manual mode and cook for 3 minutes and do a quick pressure release

 • Add coconut milk and 1/4 of water to the curry and mix well.
 Serve with rice / Chappati/Idli /dosa